Tgenz1213/weather/README.md

 cp .env.example .env.development.local
 ```

+Note: ensure the command argument in docker-compose.yml match whatever you name your env file

 4. Ensure Docker and Docker Compose are installed on your system.

 5. Run the following command to start the application: